-Platters begin as freshly “grown” fieldstones that American Stonecraft sustainably hand-harvests at working farms.
+Food safe platters begin as freshly “grown” fieldstones that American Stonecraft ® sustainably hand-harvests at working farms.
 Each rock is unique in shape and color, comprised of metamorphic granite.
-Artisans craft each Platter from scratch in our Massachusetts studio using custom tools.
+Artisans craft each platter from scratch in our Massachusetts studio using custom tools.
+Carving and polishing the steep sides takes particular time and care.
 The stone is transformed from a dull rock into a piece of art with impossibly brilliant color.
 This color is not the result of an outside product or lacquer, but of skilled grinding and polishing, smoothing away all roughness up to a 10,000 grit.
 Food Slabs also retain the natural “live” edge from the stone’s glacial tumbling.

 All product photos of a particular product type (ie Food Slabs or Coasters) are photographed from the same distance with the same lens.
 Therefore, you are welcome to compare size and shape from listing to listing as they are a representative scale.

 THE FARM–TO–TABLE STORY